workshop image

 • stringApplab

-Module 6: Cell-Cell Communications (Gregory Schwartz)
+Module 6: Cell-Cell Communication (Gregory Schwartz)

 Module 7: Review of the tools in an integrated workflow – Part1.
 (Veronique Voisin/Ruth Isserlin/ Chaitra Sarathy)